-Since the transmitter can be configured as a Conductivity or Concentration analyzer, the calibration routines will automatically set the units of calibration to be the same as those for the measured process value.
+Since the transmitter can be configured as a Conductivity or Concentration analyzer, the smart one-point calibration routines will automatically set the units of calibration to be the same as those for the measured process value.
 Thus, a Conductivity Analyzer type uses conductivity units and a Concentration Analyzer type uses the user-defined units set in the Configure Mode.